Lessons from the Making of Truist's Web Platforms

 Throughout the development process, we prioritized accessibility by:

-- WCAG 2.1 guidelines: We adhered to the Web Content Accessibility Guidelines (WCAG) 2.1, ensuring the website was usable by people with disabilities, including those with visual, auditory, motor, cognitive, and speech impairments.
+- Adhering to the Web Content Accessibility Guidelines (WCAG) 2.1, ensuring the website was usable by people with disabilities, including those with visual, auditory, motor, cognitive, and speech impairments.

 - Conducting regular accessibility testing: We performed ongoing testing using automated tools and manual checks to identify and address accessibility issues.